stacksjs/ts-pkgx/docs/packages/github.com/jaraco/keyring.md

 # keyring

-> Package from pantry: github.com/jaraco/keyring
+> Easy way to access the system keyring service from python

 ## Package Information